-In all cases, we collect metadata of activity (time of posting, channel, team poster, number of posts/reactions) not the actual content of messages.
+In all cases, we collect metadata of activity (time of posting, channel, team poster, number of posts/reactions) but not the content of messages.

 Microsoft Teams Data Collection Update Interval

-Our process contantly collects data from Microsoft Graph on a loop (to the speed Microsoft allow us before throttling).
-Once the process has worked through all data and Teams, it immedatgely starts again working through for any changes.
+Our process constantly collects data from Microsoft Graph on a loop (to the speed Microsoft allow us before throttling).
+Once the process has worked through all data and Teams, it immediately starts again working through for any changes.